DonWillieFredo/Practical-Help-Desk-Course-Curriculum/06-Virtual-Machines/01-virtual-machines.md

-Hey there!
-Happy to help you understand virtual machines and hypervisors.
-It's a pretty interesting area of computing.

 Think of a **virtual machine (VM)** as a computer within a computer.
 It's a software-based emulation of a physical computer system.
 Just like your physical computer has its own CPU, memory, storage, and network interface, a VM has its own set of virtual hardware resources allocated to it by the underlying physical machine.
 It can run its own operating system and applications, completely isolated from the host machine and other VMs.